cristianku/opendbc-checksum-tools/README.md

 ## 📁 Project Structure
 ```
 opendbc-checksum-verifier/
 ├── checking checksum.ipynb                      # Single message checksum validation
-├── checking all checksums batch.ipynb   # Batch processing for all messages
+├── checking all checksums batch.ipynb           # Batch processing for all messages (legacy)
+├── checking all checksums batch sent by car.ipynb   # Batch: messages from car (bus 0-3)
+├── checking all checksums batch sent by PANDA.ipynb # Batch: messages from Panda (bus >=128)
 ├── python/
 │   └── psa_checksum.py                          # Checksum function (replace with yours!)
 ├── dbc/
 │   └── your_car.dbc                             # Your DBC file
 ├── logs/
 │   └── your_log.csv                             # CAN logs in CSV format (bus, addr, data, time)
 └── output/
     ├── message_0xXXX_with_checksum.csv          # All messages with verification
     └── message_0xXXX_checksum_FAILS.csv         # Only failed checksums
 ```

 ### CSV Log Format
 Your CAN log CSV must have these columns:
-- `bus` - CAN bus number (0, 1, 2, etc.)
+- `bus` - CAN bus number
+  - **0-3**: Original car CAN buses (messages sent by car)
+  - **128-130**: Panda forwarded buses (messages retransmitted by Panda device)
 - `addr` - Message address in hex format (e.g., `0x452`)
 - `data` - Message data in hex format (e.g., `0x00000200`)
 - `time` - Timestamp in seconds